Bobbie Gentry: Early life

 Gentry was born Roberta Lee Streeter on July 27, 1942, near Woodland in Chickasaw County, Mississippi, to Ruby Lee (née Shipman; November 28, 1920 – April 2, 1989) and Robert Harrison Streeter.
-After her parents divorced shortly after her birth, her mother moved to California, leaving Gentry to be raised on a farm by her paternal grandparents.
+When her parents divorced shortly after her birth, her mother moved to California, leaving Gentry to be raised on a farm by her paternal grandparents.
 She grew up without electricity or plumbing.
-Her grandmother traded one of the family's milk cows for a neighbor's piano, and, at age seven, Gentry composed her first song, "My Dog Sergeant Is a Good Dog."
+Her grandmother traded one of the family's milk cows for a neighbor's piano, and at age seven, Gentry composed her first song, "My Dog Sergeant Is a Good Dog".
 Gentry lived in Greenwood, Mississippi, with her father for a few years and learned to play the guitar and banjo.

 At age 13, Gentry moved to Palm Springs, California, to live with her then-remarried mother.
 They performed as a duo, Ruby and Bobbie Meyers, for a short time.
 Gentry took her stage name from the 1952 film Ruby Gentry, which she had seen on television.
-In the film, Ruby (played by Jennifer Jones) was a poor but beautiful girl from the backwoods, who ended up marrying the town tycoon.

-After graduating high school, Gentry moved to Los Angeles to enter UCLA as a philosophy major.
+After graduating from high school, Gentry moved to Los Angeles to enter UCLA as a philosophy major.
 She supported herself with clerical jobs, occasionally performing at nightclubs and country clubs, and when she appeared in a revue at Les Folies Bergeres nightclub in Las Vegas, Bob Hope encouraged her to keep performing.
 She worked as a fashion model, and on June 29, 1962, United Press International circulated a wire photo of Gentry that included Cheryl Crane, daughter of Lana Turner.
-Gentry transferred to the Los Angeles Conservatory of Music, where she took classes in composition, music theory and arranging.
+Gentry transferred to the Los Angeles Conservatory of Music, where she took classes in composition, music theory, and arranging.
 While attending a Jody Reynolds concert at a club in Palm Springs in 1966, Gentry asked if she could sit in on one of Reynolds' recording sessions.
 This led to an invitation to sing on two duets with Reynolds: "Stranger in the Mirror" and "Requiem for Love".
 The two songs were released in September 1966 by Titan Records, but failed to chart.